 Commissioner Revell, born in Crawfordville, Florida, received a masters degree in criminology and corrections from Florida State University.
 In 1961 he was employed by the Commission as a Probation and Parole Supervisor, a position held until 1966.
 During the next 17 years, he worked in the juvenile delinquency field with the Division of Youth Services.
-Upon reorganization of the Department of Health and Rehabilitative Services, he held numerous positions which included Director of Aftercare, bureau chief for field services and acting director of the division of youth services.
-Additionally, he has provided a broad range of consultant services in the criminal justice field to numerous states, universities and professional organizations throughout the country.
+Upon reorganization of the Department of Health and Rehabilitative Service, he held numerous positions which included Director of Aftercare, Bureau Chief for Field Services and acting director of the Division of Youth Services.
+Additionally, he has provided a broad range of consultant services in the criminal justice field in numerous states, universities and professional organizations throughout the country.
 He is a recipient of the Walter S. Criswell Award for his contributions in the field of children and youth services.
 Commissioner Revell is a former Director of the National Association of Interstate Compact Administrators and has served on the Governor's Criminal Justice Corrections Task Force as well as consultant to the Prison Overcrowding Task Force.
-He holds the rank of Commander

-(Ret.) in the U.S. Naval Intelligence Program.
-On June 20, 1983, he received an interim appointment as a Commissioner, and on November 17, 1983, was reappointed to a four-year term.
-Commissioner Revell received a new four-year appointment on March 1, 1988, elected Vice Chairman July 1, 1986 through June 30, 1988 and Chairman July 1, 1988 through June 30, 1990, and served as Commission Secretary for the year 1991-92.
+He holds the rank of Commander (Ret.) in the U.S. Navy Intelligence Program.
+On June 20, 1983, he received an interim appointment as a Commissioner, and on November 17, 1983, was re-appointed to a four-year term.
+Commissioner Revell received a new four-year term appointment on March 1, 1988, was elected Vice-Chairman July 1, 1986 through June 30, 1988 and Chairman July 1, 1988 through June 30, 1990, and served as Commission Secretary for the year 1991-92.